-National data opt-out allows patients in England who do not want their personal confidential information to be used for purposes other than their individual care to register this fact with NHS Digital.
+National data opt-out allows patients in England who do not want their personal confidential information to be used for purposes other than their individual care to register this fact with NHS England.
 This scheme replaced the registration of type 2 objections via GP practices in May 2018 (these were automatically converted).
 Pre-existing type 2 objections were automatically converted to national data opt-out.
+The deadline for health and care organisations to apply these opt-outs was July 2022.